 Yes, your race website needs a decent map.

 Every prospective runner visiting your website wants to know the experience your race provides.
-How are is your website communicating that?
+How is your website communicating that?

 A description helps introduce a viewer to your race.
 But every race has a glowing description of itself.
 Let’s be real, this is mostly glossed over.
 Perhaps you have variety of pictures up.
 That can help, especially if the pictures are well shot by a photographer.
 Photography can capture the allure of a race with scenery and facial expressions.
 How about a clean, professional website?
 Definitely.
 It communicates professionalism, which could translate into a runner sensing that you run an organized race.